gwastro/pycbc/docs/tmpltbank.rst

 This is all done with monte-carlo techniques, which is why this code requires a dag.
 If there were a more efficient way to map xi_i coordinates to physical values it will **massively** speed this code up.
-Please contact me if you want to play around with this.
+Please contact ian.harry@ligo.org if you want to play around with this.

 --------------------